• Skip to content

 Church employee pay should be organized within paygrades and based on job responsibility, experience, and how well they achieve annual goals.

-This employee assessment should be done regularly to ensure that employees are doing what the church expects and that this valuable ministry partner is rewarded for their contributions.
+This employee assessment should be done regularly to ensure that employees do what the church expects and that this valuable ministry partner is rewarded for their contributions.

 Employees who get the job done should be rewarded with pay increases.

-Many organizations award pay increases every year, however, some organizations determine raise eligibility based on how well the organization did the year before.
+Many organizations award pay increases every year.
+However, some organizations determine to raise eligibility based on how well the organization did the year before.

 The frequency of giving raises to employees is not as important as the consistency and communication of the church pay policy.